blyonscs/Case_Study_Fitness_Tracker/README.md

 ## Process

-I will be using both Excel and SQL for the data cleaning and analysis steps and making static visualizations in Excel and dynamic dashboard in Tableau
+I will be using both Excel and SQL for the data cleaning and analysis steps and making static visualizations in Excel, R and dynamic dashboard in Tableau

 1. Excel Workbook
 First I added all the files into a workbook in excel to work with them in one setting.